skyfallen/autoregexpsolver/README.md

 =================================
 Intro
 -----
-Automatic regexp crossword solver is a tool for solving regexp crosswords, for example the ones that could be found on http://regexcrossword.com/.
+Study project for Text Algorithms course in the Institute of Computer Science of the University of Tartu (http://ut.ee/) automatic regexp crossword solver is a tool for solving regexp crosswords, for example the ones that could be found on http://regexcrossword.com/.

 Input
 -----